ScratchAddons/ScratchAddons/webpages/settings/README.md

-# webpagesish
+# Settings Page

-This template should help get you started developing with Vue 3 in Vite.
+This directory is built, but is has already been compiled.
+You may recompile it only if you make changes.

 ## Recommended IDE Setup